googleapis/google-cloud-java/generation/new_client/README.md

 ### REST Docs

-Not every library has these, as they are generated adhoc.
+This link must be found manually (until b/310975675 is implemented), and may not exist for every library, as they are generated adhoc.
 Poke around the product docs link to see if there is a valid REST API reference link.
 The value must starts with "https://".

 Example: `https://cloud.google.com/alloydb/docs/reference/rest`